-More Than a Methodology: How to Create an Agile Environment
+More than a methodology: How to create an Agile environment

-The company must value people over standard processes and be willing and open to adapting to changing needs.
+Individuals and interactions over processes and Agile project management toolsThe company must value people over processes and be willing and open to adapt to changing needs.

-The emphasis must be on creating working project deliverables.
-This means that stakeholders, including the executive, should support eliminating needless documentation and reducing paperwork requirements to allow team members to spend more time creating project deliverables.
+Working software over comprehensive documentationThe emphasis must be on creating working project deliverables.
+Stakeholders, including the executive, should support eliminating needless documentation and reducing paperwork requirements to allow team members to spend more time creating project deliverables.

-Customer collaboration over contract negotiationThe customer must be viewed as a teammate, and it’s critical that an open relationship is formed with frequent communication.
+Customer collaboration over contract negotiationThe customer must be viewed as a teammate, and an open relationship must be formed with frequent communication.
 Your company needs to be willing to make changes to satisfy the customer, even if that means having to amend the original contract.

-An Agile environment requires a widespread willingness to be flexible and adapt quickly to changes.
-If technology changes midway through a project and requires a change of scope, an Agile team will work it into the next sprint, whereas a traditional environment may refuse to adapt.
+Responding to change over following a planAn Agile environment requires a willingness to be flexible and adapt quickly to changes.
+If technology requires a change of scope midway through a project, an Agile team will work it into the next sprint, whereas a traditional environment may refuse to adapt.